DataDog/vault-gpg-plugin/docs/http-api.md

 - `capabilities` `([...]string: ["sign"])` – Specifies the capabilities of the subkey.
 Supported capabilities (depending on the `key_type`) are: `sign`.

-- `key_bits` `(int: 4096)` – Specifies the number of bits of the generated subkey to use.
+- `key_bits` `(int: 4096)` – Specifies the number of bits of the generated subkey.

-- `expires` `(int: 0)` – Specifies the number of seconds from the creation time (now) after which the subkey expires.
+- `expires` `(int: 31536000)` – Specifies the number of seconds from the creation time (now) after which the subkey expires.
 If the number is zero, then the subkey never expires.

 #### Sample Payload